 WE HATE MOSQUITOS!

-Backyard Bug Patrol is the leader in professional mosquito control and eradication throughout Virginia, Maryland, West Virginia and Washington, DC.
+Backyard Bug Patrol is the leader in professional mosquito control and eradication throughout Virginia and Maryland.
 We make your backyard livable.
 No more annoying mosquitos buzzing and biting.
 No itchy welts and scratching.
 No bug zappers or mosquito swatters.
 No more Deet laced mosquito repellant that you slather on… Deet is losing its effectiveness anyway.
 And no potential diseases like West Nile Virus or Eastern Equine Encephalitis or Heartworm in pets.

 We take back your yard and can help protect your family and pets from these pests.
 With the purchase of one of our packages, our licensed applicator will come to your home and barrier spray your yard.
 Our programs below not only knock mosquitos dead on contact but our backpack sprayers get deep into the foliage in your yard and coat leaves, bushes and grass leaving a protective barrier that repels these pests.
 With regular backyard sprays you can control mosquitos.
 Call us today to discuss options and pricing.
 We can provide protection from mosquitos for the entire season or can custom tailor a program just for you.